urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 These arms handle requests initiated by outside entities, e.g. other agents, HTTP requests from the front-end, etc.

-- `on-poke`: Handles any calls that aren't subscriptions, i.e. one-time actions.
+- `on-poke`: Handles one-off requests, actions, etc.
 - `on-watch`: Handles subscription requests from other entities.
 - `on-leave`: Handles unsubscribe notifications from other, previously subscribed entities.